 Stop Arming Terrorists Act?
 This bill will require our government to abide by the same laws that apply to its citizens.

 As always, mahalo for your support and allowing me the privilege of serving you.

-Posted by Gordon Duff, Senior Editor on May 24, 2017, With 3895 Reads Filed under Government & Politics.
+Posted by Gordon Duff, Senior Editor on May 24, 2017, With 3956 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.